SAP-samples/codejam-cap-llm/exercises/09-implement-job-posting-serivce/README.md

         }
       },
       { resourceGroup: resourceGroup }
 );
 ```

 A typical message to a chat model requires a couple of information.
 First of all, you need to specify if you are sending a user message or a system message.
 In your case, you are constructing a user message and you enhance the user message with additional contextual information and instructions.
 You add the user query to the instructions for the model to give a better response.
 To the user, this additional information is hidden so they can focus on their request.

 The client is defined to connect to the `gpt-4o-mini` using a template describing what you want the chat model to do including the user query.
 Finally you define strict rules for the content filter.
 The service is not tolerating any inappropriate or discriminating language which is of utmost importance!
+Take a look at the official documentation to understand content filters and learn more about levels of severity: [Azure AI Content Filtering](https://learn.microsoft.com/en-us/azure/ai-services/openai/concepts/content-filter?tabs=warning%2Cuser-prompt%2Cpython-new).

+If the user query successfully runs through the content filter, the response will be **200**, in case the content filter catches a user query you should receive a **400**.
+When you are testing your service, you can change the filter values to see how it applies to different user query inputs.

 👉 Below the initialization of the orchestration client call the client's chat completion method: